Derek Lowe

 Derek Christopher Lowe (born June 1, 1973) is an American former professional baseball pitcher.
 During his career, he played in Major League Baseball (MLB) for the Seattle Mariners, Boston Red Sox, Los Angeles Dodgers, Atlanta Braves, Cleveland Indians, New York Yankees, and Texas Rangers.

-Lowe made his MLB debut in 1997.
-He threw a no-hitter for the Red Sox in 2002.
-In the 2004 post-season he had a 3–0 win–loss record as he helped lead Boston to its first World Series championship in 86 years.
+Lowe made his MLB debut in 1997 with Seattle.
+With the Red Sox, he was an All-Star in 2000 and 2002 and threw a no-hitter in 2002.
+In the 2004 postseason, he had a 3–0 win–loss record as he helped Boston win its first World Series championship in 86 years.

 Early years

 Lowe attended Edsel Ford High School in Dearborn, Michigan, where he was a four-sport letterman in baseball, golf, soccer, and basketball.
-He was an All-League honoree in all four sports, and was a first-team all-state pick in basketball.
+He was an All-League honoree in all four sports and was a first-team All-State in basketball.
 Lowe committed to attend Eastern Michigan University on a basketball scholarship.